SteeltoeOSS/Samples/Discovery/src/FortuneTeller/README.md

 ## Consul with health actuator

-Instead of sending TTL heartbeats, the Steeltoe health actuator endpoint (`/actuator/health`) of FortuneTellerService is periodically queried by Consul to determine liveliness.
+Instead of sending TTL heartbeats, the Steeltoe health actuator endpoint (`/actuator/health`) of FortuneTellerApi is periodically queried by Consul to determine liveliness.

 ### Running locally

 1. Start a Consul [docker container](https://github.com/SteeltoeOSS/Samples/blob/main/CommonTasks.md)
-1. Start FortuneTellerService with the **ConsulActuator** launch profile
+1. Start FortuneTellerApi with the **ConsulActuator** launch profile
    ```
-   cd FortuneTellerService
+   cd FortuneTellerApi
    dotnet run --launch-profile "ConsulActuator"
    ```
 1. Navigate to the [fortune endpoint](https://localhost:7251/api/fortunes/random) in your browser and observe a random fortune